Charmed season 8

-The eighth and final season of Charmed, an American supernatural drama television series created by Constance M. Burge, premiered in the United States on The WB from September 25, 2005 through May 21, 2006.
+The eighth and final season of Charmed, an American supernatural drama television series created by Constance M. Burge, premiered in the United States on The WB from September 25, 2005, through May 21, 2006.

 Paramount Home Entertainment released the complete eighth and final season in a six-disc box set on September 11, 2007.
+It was later released on high-definition blu-ray on November 16, 2021.
+Both feature an instrumental opening for all the episodes, as opposed to the show's original theme song, as the music rights were no longer available.